One question I’m often asked by our bed and breakfast guests is “What is the meaning of Ednovean?”

 So our home had the early name of Cot House Towneplace, probably with West saxon origins in one of its references and was certainly more important in that it warranted a name than the accompanying Dwelling house.
 (The town place was usually an area of co-operative farming.)

 I have also seen our granite Farmhouse at Ednovean Farm referred to as “The barn known as the Mowhay” within the farm deeds.
-This inspired the little naive drawing that used to be on the front of our visitor information files and survives on the brass bedroom key fobs.
 Every farm had its Mowhay – this was a sheltered place for the ricks and corn to be stored.
 I rather liked the idea of its nurturing embrace and drew the house as a huge nurturing bed within the shadow of St Michael’s Mount.

-Over time the two sides of the farm that flank Ednovean lane were united and the large Ednovean House romantically was bought by a wealthy mill owner for his daughter who married a local farmer.
+Over time the two sides of the farm that flank Ednovean lane were united and the large Ednovean House was romantically bought by a wealthy mill owner as a wedding present for his daughter who married a local farmer.

 One final Ednovean remains to be found in far away South Africa so far information is scant but who knows one day somebody may read this and tell me more!